prayasvij/Kahoot-Replica/README.md

  https://api.themoviedb.org/3/discover/movie?sort_by=popularity.desc&api_key=

 ### Road Map
-* Quiz Should be sent with unique Id and 20 random questions.
-Quiz should persist.
+* Quiz Should be sent with unique Id and 10 random questions.
+Quiz should persist. >> DONE
 * Persist the db in file.
-Dont call the service if questions exist.
+Dont call the service if questions exist. >> DONE

 ##### Quiz
-* Quiz should not have answers
+* Quiz should not have answers >> DONE
 * Answers could be submitted to a quiz and result should be available

 ##### Session